Skip to main content

 > Run the agent with my own prompt template

-vigolium agent --prompt-file custom-prompt.md --source ./src
+vigolium agent query --prompt-file custom-prompt.md --source ./src

-Select a specific agent backend:
+Select a specific olium provider:

-> Use the Claude backend for code review
+> Use Anthropic for code review

 Dry-run to preview the rendered prompt: